gprudhvi2005/AI-Based-Industrial-Maintenance-and-Process-Optimization/cotrix final/COTRIX model(final)/README.md

 # WELCOME TO COTRIX

-This COTRIX dashboard show and run **7 predictive-maintenance models** from the supplied project:
+This COTRIX dashboard show and run **7 predictive-maintenance models** :

 1. Logistic Regression
 2. SVM